teamcodecrak/teamcodecrak/README.md

 - TBD

 To do:
-- Complete db schema
+- Page setup in React
-- Update user stories
+- Update trello to match steps taken for user stories
-- Ensure wireframe and user stories collaborate
-- Get the green light to start coding
 - Utilize mentorship with coding process